By Tatum Wheeler • March 29, 2017•Law School, Pre-Law

 What is the LSAT?

 The LSAT is a standardized test required by most law schools (although not all) that is used, along with other factors, to determine admission, similar to how colleges use the SAT and ACT.
-It is administered four times a year in February, June, September/October and December.
-You can only take the LSAT three times in two years, and LSAT scores remain on record for five years.
+It is currently administered four times a year in February, June, September/October and December, although the LSAC will likely introduce additional administrations in the future.
+LSAT scores remain on record for five years.
 Unlike other tests, the LSAT is not based on memorization, but rather a measure of “acquired reading and verbal reasoning skills” based on three different sections: Logical Reasoning, Reading Comprehension, and Analytical Reasoning (commonly referred to as the Logic Games).